Think you have cancer?

 On the other hand, if you wanted to go and see a doctor on your own, you can do this too - doctors will take your concerns seriously.

-The following are some of the common signs and symptoms of cancer in young people.
-Please remember that cancer in young people is very rare and it could be that the symptoms you may be experiencing are due to an ordinary every day illness.
+The following are the 5 most common signs of cancer in young people.
+Please remember that cancer in young people is very rare and it could be that the signs you may be experiencing are due to an ordinary every day illness.
 In any case, if you have any of these, it's important to talk to someone and make an appointment to see your doctor - just to be sure.

 Preparing to see your doctor